moncface/lndf/README.md

 ## Name

 `.lndf` stands for LLM-Native Data Format.
 The file extension is the philosophy itself — a format native to LLM consumption, not adapted from legacy machine-to-machine formats.
-The internal project codename "DAM" (DevAsset Manager) remains as the tooling layer that produces .lndf files.
-In Japanese, ダム (damu) means "dam" — a structure that stores resources and releases only what is needed, in controlled amounts.
-The analogy holds: the system stores design intent and releases only the minimum tokens required for the LLM to act.

 ### Cultural Root

 In Japanese communication, the concept of 以心伝心 (ishin-denshin, "heart-to-heart") describes understanding without explicit words — meaning is conveyed through shared context rather than exhaustive specification.
-Similarly, 暗黙の了解 (anmoku-no-ryōkai, "tacit understanding") refers to agreements that need not be spoken because both parties already share the knowledge.
-LNDF applies these principles to structured data: when the parser shares sufficient knowledge with the author, what is left unsaid carries as much meaning as what is written.
-This is not ambiguity — it is precision through shared context.
+LNDF applies this from the first session: because the parser already possesses world knowledge, intent is understood without stating what the parser knows.
+A related concept, 暗黙の了解 (anmoku-no-ryōkai, "tacit understanding"), refers to agreements that need not be spoken because both parties already share the knowledge.

+A distinct but complementary concept is 阿吽の呼吸 (aun-no-kokyū, "breathing in unison") — the effortless synchronization that emerges only after extended collaboration.
+Two parties who have worked together long enough no longer need to coordinate explicitly; their rhythm aligns naturally.
+In LNDF terms, this is what happens as sessions accumulate: the first session requires 35 tokens; the tenth requires 12; the fiftieth requires 3.
+The format does not change.
+The shared context deepens, and the breathing synchronizes.

+Ishin-denshin is why LNDF works at all.
+Aun-no-kokyū is why it gets better over time.

 ---

 ## Author

-Hiroaki Tachibana / moncface
+Hiroaki Tachibana (pen name) / moncface
+Real name available upon request.
 March 2026

 ---